ilri/bix-mix/ENA_Genbank_searches_EN.md

 Sometimes, one wants to get sequences whose length is above a certain value, or below a given threshold.
 It is possible to specify such a request through a search.
 For nucleotide sequences, sequence lengths are always expressed as a number of base pairs or nucleotides.
 For proteic sequences, the length would be in number of amino acids, of course.
 We can specify a ceiling or a threshold value, or even a range of acceptable lengths.

 On this note, queries to GenBank must always be written with a range of sequence lengths: if one gives only one value, then only sequences whose length is exactly equal to that value will be returned.
-Therefore, in order to simulate with GenBank a search with only a lower bound, one must give a range whose upper bound is arbitrarily high, as is the case below.
+Therefore, in order to simulate with GenBank a search with only a lower bound, one must give a range whose upper bound is arbitrarily high, as in the example below.